Pavithra6-Srinivasan/ip/docs/README.md

 Chandler is a chatbot for managing your tasks efficiently.
 It helps you keep track of todos, deadlines, and events through a simple text-based interface.
-With Chandler, you can easily add, delete, mark, and find tasks while enjoying his unique, slightly sarcastic personality.
+With chandler, you can easily add, delete, mark, and find tasks while enjoying his unique, slightly sarcastic personality.

 ## Adding a Todo